ATECoder/dn.vi.ivi/docs/TTM Instrument Guide.md

 - Press the `TRIG` button to obtain new measurements.
 - [Read](#Reading_the_Outcome) the outcome from the digital I/O.

-Note that the instrument scripts must be loaded and verified first using the TTM Console application.
-Otherwise, the scripts will not run and the front panel will display R: 0.0000 with a blinking R:.

 A failed measurement is designated on the instrument panel by a blinking prefix character.
 For example, if Final Resistance failed, the R preceding the measured value will blink with changing intensity.
 Upon a failure of the initial resistance measurement the instrument displays the resistance, the high or low indication, the outcome value and status (see [status] above}.

 To exit from the [Action Panel](#Action-Panel) mode, press the `RUN` key.